sheyll/unliftio-messagebox/README.md

-# Fast and Safe Message Passing Between Concurrent Processes
+# Fast and Robust Message Queues for Concurrent Processes

 **NOTE:** To be able to fully view this README, use the [web page](https://sheyll.github.io/unliftio-messagebox/).

-A small library that wraps around a hopefully safe subset of `unagi-chan`.
+A thin wrapper around a subset of `unagi-chan` based on `unliftio`.

-It is also based on `unliftio`.
+The unit tests and benchmarks in this project excercise a subset of `unagi-chan`, so hopefully the user of this library doesn't have to worry about this.

-The goal is to reduce the risk of live and dead locks and thread starvation, as well as acceptable performance even in massively concurrent programs.
+This project also aims to implicitly verify parts of `unagi-chan`.

-The library assumes an architecture with a large number of concurrent processes communicating either one-to-one or few-to-many using messages passed to limited queues.
+The overall goal is to reduce the risk of live and dead locks and thread starvation, as well as acceptable performance even in massively concurrent programs.

-You probably don't want to ever write an application structured like this, unless you absolutely have to.
+Additionally in
 ## Module Structure

 The library is contained in modules with names starting with